Hayley Lauder: Åland United

 Lauder agreed to a one-year professional contract with Finnish Naisten Liiga side Åland United in February 2012.
 During a match against ONS on 22 September, she scored a hat-trick during the team's 6–0 win.
 She scored a brace on 29 September during the club's 6–0 win over TPS.
 She scored her second brace of the season on 21 July against ONS helping Åland United win 7–0.
 In her 26 appearances for the club, she scored a total of 18 goals, including the hat-trick and four braces. Åland United finished second during the regular season just two points shy of first place team PK-35.

 Mallbackens IF

 After joining fellow Scotland national team players Emma Mitchell and Jane Ross for trials in Sweden during the 2012 close season, Lauder agreed to join Damallsvenskan newcomers Mallbackens IF in December 2012.

 Vittsjö GIK

-With Mallbackens IF relegated at the end of the 2013 Damallsvenskan season, Lauder signed for Vittsjö GIK in December 2013, joining fellow Scottish internationals, Jane Ross and Ifeoma Dieke at the club.
+With Mallbackens relegated at the end of the 2013 Damallsvenskan season, Lauder signed for Vittsjö GIK in December 2013, joining fellow Scottish internationals Jane Ross and Ifeoma Dieke at the club.